devoworm/Raising-the-Worm-Brain/Manuscript.md

 #### Ion channels for cells present at 265 minutes
 At 265 minutes, we have one asymmetric cell that emerges: RMEV.
 According to the ChannelWorm database, there is only one associated ion channel (AVR-15).
 RMEV is a ring motor neuron, and does not have a bilateral partner.
 A search of RMEV in WormBase reveals expression of two nervous system-associated genes: ntr-2 and msi-1.
 While neither of these explicitly code for ion channels, both genes are confirmed to exhibit generic nervous system function. ntr-2 is expressed in both ADL sensory neurons and RMED, and is associated with G-protein coupled receptor activity.
 By contrast, msi-1 is known to be expressed in adult AVA and AFD neurons.

 The ion channel AVR-15 has an important role in C. elegans motor function and behavior.
 AVR-15 is a glutamate-gated chloride channel subunit (Dent, 1997), and avr-15 genetic mutants are known to lack neurotransmission by the M3 motor neuron, which controls the pharyngeal muscle (Avery, 1993).
-According to Gendrel et.al (2016), both RMEV and M3 form part of the GABAergic nervous system in C. elegans, which constitutes nearly half of the adult C. elegans connectome.
+According to Gendrel et.al (2016), both RMEV and M3 form part of the GABAergic nervous system in _C. elegans_, which constitutes nearly half of the adult _C. elegans_ connectome.

 #### Ion channels for cells present at 280 minutes
 For the 280 minute connectome, there are five terminally-differentiated neurons: RMEV (born at 265 minutes), and two symmetric pairs of neurons (ADFL/R and AWBL/R).
 Since the latter four neurons are bilateral pairs, each set share functions and thus ion channel associations.
 The ChannelWorm database shows three ion channel-protein associations for ADFL and ADFR: OCR-2, MGL-3, and KVS-1.
 OCR-2 is a transient receptor potential channel (TRPV) protein that regulates serotonin in chemosensory and olfactory functions (Sokolchik, 2005), MGL-3 is a building block in G-protein coupled receptors for Glutamate (Hobert, 2005), and KVS-1 protein expression is involved in building voltage-gated potassium channel complexes that are associated with a variety of functions (Uniprot Consortium, 2019).

 <p align="center">
   <img width="334" height="277" src="https://github.com/devoworm/Raising-the-Worm-Brain/blob/master/Figures/Figure-2.png"><BR>
   <b>Figure 2.</b> Timeline that shows major events in <i>C. elegans</i> embryogenesis from fertilization (0 minutes) to hatch from the egg (800 minutes).
-Click tp enlarge.
+Click to enlarge.
 </p>

 ADFL and ADFR have been identified as chemosensory sheath cells that detect volatile compounds (Bargmann, 2006).
 Looking back at Figure 2, this represents the emergence of components in a functional circuit well before there any environmental or activity-dependent signals to shape their fate.
 As harbingers of neuronal function, AWBL and AWBL are also important for their role in the NSY-5 network.
 NSY-5, a protein resulting from expression of the inx-19 gene, forms a gap junction network during embryogenesis with 32 other cells in the nervous system (Chuang et.al, 2007).
 About half of these cells share the same lineage, and the NSY-5 network as a whole is required for stochastic, asymmetric gene expression (Alqadah et.al, 2016).
 Aside from the potential importance of this subnetwork for regulation of the developmental connectome, WormBase associates inx-19 expression is associated with calcium channel inhibition.